A Beginner's Guide to Kayaking Like a Pro

 Sit-on-top kayaks are one of the best varieties for beginners.
 They are wide and have a good center of balance, which makes them sturdy and easy to maneuver out on the water.
 Sit-on-top kayaks are typically less expensive than other kinds of kayaks.
 While sit-on-top kayaks are wide and stable, they are also larger and slower than other kayak styles, which makes them a better fit for calmer waters.

 Touring kayaks are generally longer and narrower than sit-on-top kayaks.
-They are also lighter-weight, which makes them more transportable and a bit faster.
-Touring kayaks are a preferred choice for more seasoned kayakers or beginners who have a good sense of balance.
-Because they are narrower, touring kayaks are a bit more challenging to get into and out of than sit-on-top kayaks, especially when you’re out on the water.
+They are also lighter-weight, making them more transportable and faster.
+Touring kayaks are preferred for more seasoned kayakers or beginners with a good sense of balance.
+Because they are narrower, touring kayaks are more challenging to get into and out of than sit-on-top kayaks, especially when you’re out on the water.

 Inflatable kayaks are suitable for kayakers of all skill levels.
 They are most useful for people who plan to hike to their kayak launch point, as they can be easily rolled up and tucked away.
 Inflatable kayaks are best suited for calmer waters, which makes them a good option for novice kayakers.